n0tn1w/RentHouse/README.md

 # Rent House
 The project has the goal to help a new rent house to manage its operations.
-The program can track info for customers, vechiles and rents with a easy to use interface.
+The program can track info for customers, vechiles and rents.
-The user can add vehicles and customer, rent a vehicle to a customer and has a lot of utilies which can help him do its job better.
+The user can add vehicles and customer, rent a vehicle to a customer, print data for different things and much more.
+With an easy to use interface everyone can open there own vehicle rent house.

 We have the following classes to help us:
 ## Vehicles (abstract class)